infinispan/infinispan-operator/README.md

 # Release
 To create an Operator release perform the following:

-1. Update the `RELATED_IMAGE_OPENJDK` field in `config/manager/manager.yaml` to point to the latest .Final tag of Infinispan Server image.
-Do not use the floating tags for a stream, e.g. `13.0`.
+1. Update the `INFINISPAN_OPERAND_VERSIONS` json in `config/manager/manager.yaml` to point to include the latest Infinispan Server releases.
+Do not use the floating tags for an Operand image, e.g. `13.0`.
 2. Commit changes with appropriate commit message, e.g "Releasing Operator <x.y.z>.Final"
 3. Tag the release `git tag <x.y.z>`
 4. Create and push the image `make operator-build operator-push VERSION=<x.y.z>.Final IMG=quay.io/infinispan/operator:<x.y.z>.Final`